Quantum GraviElectro Dynamics: Summary

 \section{Summary}

-This report proposed a renormalisable quantum theory of gravity (QGED) based on the standard method used to quantise the Yang--Mills theory.
-In our theory, objects quantised are spin-connection (gauge boson) and vierbein (section) fields defined in the local inertial manifold, together with the electromagnetic field (gauge boson) and electron (section) fields of the $U(1)$ gauge theory.
-In classical general relativity, the solution of the Einstein equation provides the metric tensor, which determines the structure of space-time as a (pseudo-)Riemannian manifold.
-In the QGED, an expected value of quantised vierbein fields provides the metric tensor, instead of a solution of the classical equation of motion.
-The space-time manifold itself is not a quantisation target; thus, it is a smooth manifold even after quantisation.
-To be brief, we quantise not the space-time but the ruler to measure it.
-The author has discussed a space whose metric tensor is provided as the expected value of a stochastic process in Ref.\cite{Kurihara_2018}.
+This report presented a renormalisable quantum theory of gravity (\QGED) based on the standard method used to quantise the Yang--Mills theory.
+In our theory, objects quantised are the spin connection ($=$gauge boson) and the vierbein ($=$section) defined in the local inertial manifold, together with the electromagnetic field ($=$gauge boson) and the electron ($=$section) of the $U(1)$ gauge theory.
+In classical general relativity, the solution of the Einstein equation provides the metric tensor, which determines the structure of spacetime as a (pseudo-)Riemannian manifold.
+In the \QGED, an expected value of quantised vierbein fields provides the metric tensor, instead of a solution of the classical equation of motion.
+The spacetime manifold is not a quantisation target; thus, it is a smooth manifold even after quantisation.
+To be brief, we do not quantise spacetime, but we quantise the ruler to measure it.
+The author has proposed a space whose metric tensor is given as the expected value of a stochastic process in Ref$.$\!\cite{Kurihara_2018}.